 At least 30 infants have died while using the Rock ‘n Play Sleeper.
 Other similar sleepers are also linked to wrongful death, or deaths that could have been prevented.
 As a parent, of course you want to protect your child.
 If your family is suffering from a defective product or a wrongful death, contact Birth Injury Guide.

 If a defective or dangerous product is the cause of your child’s injuries, you may be eligible for compensation.
-To find out if you have an actionable claim, call 1-877-415-6603 to schedule a free consultation.
+To find out if you have an actionable claim, call 1-877-415-6603 for a free consultation.
 You can also ask questions or request more information about your legal rights by completing our online contact form.